Do not trust the "Hackers are watching you!" message on a deceptive page

-There are many deceptive websites using scare tactics to trick unsuspecting visitors into downloading and installing some potentially unwanted application (PUA).
-Usually, these websites display fake virus notifications claiming that a device is infected with a certain number of viruses and urging to remove those viruses as soon as possible.
-These pages may show different notifications, however, none of them are real.
-It is worthwhile to mention that usually these pages are promoted through deceptive advertisements, shady websites or PUAs.
-In other words, users do not visit them intentionally.
+There are many deceptive websites using scare tactics to trick unsuspecting visitors into downloading and installing potentially unwanted applications (PUAs).
+Usually, the websites display fake virus notifications claiming that the device is infected with a number of viruses and urge users to remove them immediately.

 Name | Hackers are watching you! pop-up |